dadosfera/dadosfera-ai-oss/docs/source/development/development_workflow.md

   --cpus max \
   --memory max \
   --addons ingress metrics-server \
-  --mount-string="$(pwd):/orchest-dev-repo" --mount
+  --mount-string="$(pwd):/dadosfera-dev-repo" --mount
 ```

-## Installing Orchest for development
+## Installing Dadosfera AI for development

-Now when all dependencies are installed and your cluster is set up, you can install Orchest!
+Now when all dependencies are installed and your cluster is set up, you can install Dadosfera AI!

 But before doing so, it is important to realize that the Docker daemon of your host is different from the Docker daemon
 of minikube.
-This means that you need to build Orchest's images on the minikube node in order for
+This means that you need to build Dadosfera AI's images on the minikube node in order for
 minikube to be able to use them, otherwise it will pull the images from DockerHub.
 Note that
-DockerHub only contains images of Orchest releases and not active code changes from GitHub branches.
+DockerHub only contains images of Dadosfera AI releases and not active code changes from GitHub branches.
 Therefore it is important to configure your environment to use minikube's Docker daemon before
 building images.